When might I need a hysterectomy?

 This minimally invasive procedure is performed using a few small abdominal incisions.
 Your doctor inserts a laparoscope, a narrow instrument that holds a small camera, through one incision, then the surgical tools needed to perform your surgery are inserted through the other incision.

 The da Vinci surgical system allows your doctor to perform minimally invasive, robotic-assisted surgery.
 Your surgeon uses sensitive finger controls to manipulate robotic arms that hold the laparoscope and other surgical tools.
 The robotic arms allow better dexterity and precision than human hands, and they’re small enough to safely work in tight areas inside your body.

 If you need a hysterectomy, you can count on the expertise and compassion of the team at Advanced Women’s Healthcare.
-Call or schedule an appointment online.
+Call us to schedule an appointment.